THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Kaibashira 貝柱 Adductor Muscle Of Shellfish Likely the adductor muscle of Scallops or Hotate at a Sushi bar.

 Kajiki 梶木 Swordfish It is increasingly unpopular due to amount of mercury therein.
-It is also called Marlin.
-Kajiki is more formally known as Makajiki when one refers to blue marlin.
+It is also called Marlin or Striped Marlin.
+Kajiki is more formally known as Makajiki (‘true Marlin’) when one refers to blue marlin.
 Swordfish’s name is inspired by its elongated bill.
-It is an oily fish.
+It is an oily fish that rivals Toro for taste.
+It is available in the winter.

 Kamasu 魳 Barracuda Also known as Whiting, Kamasu is usually served as a grilled fish with rice, but can be served as a sashimi.
 Barracuda is a fast predatory fish that can swim at speeds over 100 km/h.
 Akakamasu is Red Barracuda.